rust-unofficial/patterns/patterns/ffi-export.md

 ## Code Example

-The POSIX standard defines the API to access an on-file database, known as DBM [1].
+The POSIX standard defines the API to access an on-file database, known as [DBM](https://web.archive.org/web/20210105035602/https://www.mankier.com/0p/ndbm.h).
 It is an excellent example of an "object-based" API.

 Here is the definition in C, which hopefully should be easy to read for those involved in FFI.
 Commentary below should help explain it for those who miss the subtleties.